diannedaian/61040-portfolio/assignments/assignment1.md

 3. **Friends/peers** – People who might gift or borrow jewelry.
 Friends often discuss a certain piece of jewry in conversaion, and they are also affected by the taste and choices of the poeple around them.

+**Impact**
+Jewelry owners are directly impacted since forgetting what they already own leads to duplicate purchases or underusing pieces, reducing enjoyment of their collection.
+Retailers and designers might see reduced impulse buying if customers are more organized, but in the long run could benefit from more thoughtful, curated purchases and opportunities for targeted advertising.
+Friends and peers are affected socially, as conversations about style or gifting become easier when someone knows and can share their jewelry collection clearly.

 ---

 ### Problem 3: High-effort Logging (Productivity)